primitivefinance/rmm-core/README.md

 This repository is for the core contracts of the Primitive V2 protocol.
 These are low-level contracts which are designed to be interacted primarily through other smart contracts.

+The low-level contracts are missing importants checks that should be implemented by higher level contracts.
+Keep this in mind when interacting with them.

 # Bug Bounty

 This repository has a bug bounty through Immunefi.
 Details are on their website [https://immunefi.com/bounty/primitive](https://immunefi.com/bounty/primitive/).